 Fermented foods have a long history in many cultures, with sauerkraut being one of the most well-known instances of traditional fermented moist cabbage side dishes.

 I find it interesting that we associate sauerkraut with Germany because it is a German word.
 However, you'll be surprised to know that this dish did not originate in Germany.
 There are many claims over the origin of sauerkraut.
-Some say it was Emperor Genghis Khan brought it to Europe while others say it actually originated from China and it was the Tatars who brought it to Europe.
+Some say it was Emperor Genghis Khan brought it to Europe while others say it actually originated from China, and it was the Tatars who brought it to Europe.

 Back in the days, we had no ways of preserving our vegetables for a prolonged period of time.
-With no refrigeration and infrastructure to transport foods fast, people used to ferment food in order to preserve it.
+With no refrigeration and infrastructure to transport foods fast, people used to ferment food to preserve it.
 This simple dish was even used during lengthy sea voyages, as it proved to prevent scurvy, thanks to its high content of Vitamin C.

 To attain the right sour flavour with this soup, you must use the right time cabbage.
 In Germany, this is sauerkraut or fermented cabbage.
 Ensure you don't use pickled cabbage as that is usually done in a type of acidic brine (e.g. vinegar).
 Using vinegary cabbage will result in a disappointing soup which is far too acidic to eat.